Share your good practices in supporting women entrepreneurs.

 The WEgate community is the European WE community of practice that focuses on engaging a growing and diverse number of stakeholders supporting women entrepreneurs across Europe.
 The main objective of the WEgate community is to enhance WE by facilitating networking, peer-learning, and sharing good practices between actors to improve the support effectively delivered to women entrepreneurs and motivate more women to start their business or support the development of their business across Europe.
 At the same time, contributing to the public policy processes for improving WE-related conditions, advocating and representing the women entrepreneurs’ interests in front of WE-related institutions and relevant stakeholders.

 Objectives of the call for good practices

 Why partner on women entrepreneurship development?

 The strength of the WEgate community lies on the vast experience of its members.
-Promoting the partnering around the topic of WE development is a question of efficiency and doing what we as WEgate members do best.
-Joining efforts means achieving better impact and building momentum to support women’s empowerment.
+Promoting the partnering around WE development is a question of efficiency and doing what we as WEgate members do best.
+Joining efforts means achieving a better impact and building momentum to support women’s empowerment.
 Finally, sustainability is to hard to achieve alone.

-WEgate offers an ideal environment for the transferability of good practice because: a) the community members have a common objective - supporting WE, and b) they have a common platform to sharing good practices (i.e. the WEgate e-platform).
+WEgate offers an ideal environment for the transferability of good practice because a) the community members have a common objective – supporting WE, and b) they have a common platform to share good practices (i.e. the WEgate e-platform).